 svn diff -r revision1:revision2 filename

-Of course, you don’t have to do any of this if you use one of our Subversion Hosting services, in which case you can simply ask our expert Linux admins to install and configure SVN for you.
+Of course, you don’t have to Install SVN in Linux, if you use one of our Subversion Hosting services, in which case you can simply ask our expert Linux admins to install and configure SVN in Linux for you.
 They are available 24×7 and will take care of your request immediately.